nicolasjhampton/python_tutorial_game_project/blog/step3.md

 ### 3. May I remind you, we have no idea how login works...

-But we wrote already wrote three tests for its expected behavior, and put a lot of thought into how that behavior will be represented.
+...but we wrote already wrote three tests for its expected behavior, and put a lot of thought into how that behavior will be represented.
 We also kept our expectations small and well separated.
 That's why I'm writing the tests first.